ietf-wg-dprive/dprive-v2-ms-and-reqs/dprive-v2-ms-and-reqs.md

   * EDNS client subnet
   * Decide between TLS and connectionless (such as COSE-based messages)
   * Costs of TLS connection vs. connectionless
     * Technical solution, e.g. encryption of the DNS query, shouldn't enable an attack vector for DDoS or resource exhaustion.
-For example, only if the client uses dnsovertls, the upstream query to the authoritative will be over dnsovertls also.
-If the client uses UDP, the resolver won't invest resources in dnsovertls to prevent a potential resource exhaustion attack.
+For example, only if the client uses DNS-over-TLS, the upstream query to the authoritative will be over DNS-over-TLS also.
+If the client uses UDP, the resolver won't invest resources in DNS-over-TLS to prevent a potential resource exhaustion attack.
     * Reuse connection state (if any)
     * Minimize server-side state (eg, with session tickets)